 Done.
 Doesn't get much simpler than that now, does it?

 As a blogger, you are at the center of the action.
 You have buyers.
 You have sellers.
 You have creators.
 You have consumers...

-All at the other side of your blog.
+All on the other side of your blog.

-Connecting them in meaningful, financially benefiting way is what we call brokering.
-Obviously, it takes getting to know the people who follow you, but the simplicity of this model can’t be overstated.
+Connecting them in a meaningful, financially benefiting way is what we call brokering.
+It takes getting to know the people who follow you, but the simplicity of this model can't be overstated.

 If you connect a vendor and an affiliate, you should get 10% of everything that's sold.
 If you connect a creator with a consumer, you should get a finder's fee.

 You need to wedge yourself in the middle and make the transaction happen, but you can do it because it's your site!

 Everyone's got a podcast it seems.
 Way back in 2006, I started my first one...
 Way before they were cool!

 Since, I've started and stopped a few of them, always getting too busy or caught up which is entirely my fault.
 Today, I considered starting one for each of our software properties.

 Will that happen?
 I'm not sure.
 But, if you have one, you might as well be selling sponsorships!